micr0-dev/Altbot/PRIVACY.md

 ## What data we DO NOT collect

-AltBot explicitly does not store:
+Altbot explicitly does not store:

 - Image content or image data - these are processed temporarily and immediately deleted
 - Content of your posts (text) beyond what's required to process your request